Tinder/Nodes/Configuration.md

 # Nodes Configuration

-The Nodes Xcode Templates Generator may be customized, for example in order to use other UI frameworks with Nodes (such as [AppKit](https://developer.apple.com/documentation/appkit)).
+While Nodes works out-of-the-box with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) (for iOS), using other UI frameworks with Nodes (such as [AppKit](https://developer.apple.com/documentation/appkit)) requires the following custom configuration.

-## Configure the Nodes Xcode Templates Generator
+## Configure the Xcode Template Generator

 Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.